dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 * [Hesburgh Libraries - University of Notre Dame][8]

-[Books on Buildings][1] pulls the architectural books from these and others into one place, with a simpler interface.
+It's for anyone interested in the theory, practice, or history of architecture, who may or may not access to a good (phycial) library.
 Find it here: [Books on Buildings][1] Thanks for visiting!

-DT.
-July, 1, 2016

 [1]: http://dtlib.github.io
 [2]: http://www.ub.uni-heidelberg.de/